laimaretto/taskAutom/README.md

 #### CSV

 The CSV file must have in its first column, the IP system of the routers to which `taskAutom` will connect to.
 The next columns, are the variables that will be used in the configuration template.
-The CSV must not include header.
+The CSV must not include a header.
 Example: this is a CSV for two different routers, including the data to modify their interfaces.

 ```csv